Pagi66/full-stack-fastapi-template/frontend/docs/AUTHENTICATION.md

 Tokens are stored under the `access_token` key in `localStorage`.
 Helper functions in `client-config.ts` encapsulate reads and writes to keep the rest of the app agnostic of storage details.

 ## Testing Checklist
-- Login mutation returns an access token, resolves the user's role, and triggers a user refetch.
+- Login mutation returns an access token, resolves the user's role, and hydrates context with `loginTestToken`.
 - Protected routes redirect unauthenticated users to `/login`.
 - Role-guarded routes reject users without the required role.
 - `auth-error` events clear stored tokens and cached queries.